 Life became more difficult when her daughter suffered her accident.
-She recently heard on the news about the Mobile Food Pantry coming to Halliday and thought it would be an incredible asset for the family.
+She recently heard on the news about the Mobile Food Pantry coming to Dodge and thought it would be an incredible asset for the family.
 Norma attended that day to pick up food for her brothers and daughters.

 “We are hoping to get enough food for the next couple of weeks,” she says.